Hochheilige/WinAPIWrapper/README.md

 # WinAPIWrapper
 Simple OOP Wrapper under WinAPI to draw simple figures like Triangles, Rectangles and Circles.
-Feature of this library - static polymorphism, using CRTP (Curiously recurring template pattern)
+Main feature of this library - static polymorphism, using CRTP (Curiously recurring template pattern)

 ## Getting Started